Anterior Cruciate Ligament Reconstruction

 The aim of ACL reconstruction is to restore function of the ACL and create a stable knee.
 This should allow the patient to return to sport and reduce the risks of further knee damage due to ongoing instability.
 Prior to surgery it is important that the patient has regained full range of movement of the knee.
 Following surgery it is essential to undergo a rehabilitation program supervised by an appropriate sports physiotherapist.
 Access to a gym is also essential.

 ACL tears cannot normally be repaired by suturing it back together as this technique has been shown to fail over time.
 The torn ACL is normally reconstructed using a tendon graft.
 The most common tendon grafts used are the Patella Tendon and Hamstring Tendons.
 Both grafts have been shown to have good long term outcomes and which particular graft is used will be discussed with you by your Knee Surgeon.
+When hamstring tendons are used as a graft it has been traditional to use two hamstring tendons.
+With more advanced techniques using “tightrope” fixation, as undertaken by Mr Gill, the reconstruction can be carried out using only one hamstring tendon (semitendinosis) thus helping preserve the patients own hamstring function and aiding rehabilitation.

 Once the graft has been harvested and prepared the surgeon will place an arthroscope (camera) into the knee and fully assess the knee for associated injuries (eg cartilage tears, loose bodies, damage to the joint surface).
 These injuries can often be treated at the same time.
 The old ACL stump is removed and the knee is prepared for insertion of the new ACL graft.
 Bone tunnels are drilled to receive the graft which is inserted using keyhole techniques.
 The graft is then secured in place using specific fixation devices.
 The knee is checked to ensure good stability has been achieved.
 The skin is then closed and shower proof dressings applied.

 ACL reconstruction is usually done as a day case procedure and the patient should be able to return home later the same day.
 Prior to discharge the patient will be seen by a physiotherapist.
 They will ensure that the patient can mobilise safely and will also give a number of simple exercises to undertake on returning home.
 Crutches are provided but full weight bearing is encouraged and they can usually be discarded after a few days.
 X-rays of the knee are taken prior to discharge.
 The bandages are removed the next day and the dressings may need to be changed.
 The patient will see a sports physiotherapist as an out-patient to commence the rehabilitation program.
-Review by the surgeon normally takes place after two weeks at which time the wounds are checked, sutures are removed and ongoing rehabilitation explained.
+Review by the surgeon normally takes place after two weeks at which time the wounds are checked, sutures are removed, unless absorbable sutures are used, and ongoing rehabilitation explained.

 What are the Risks of surgery?